vaultuno/vaultuno-python/README.md

 Each portfolio has a default position with the reserved symbol `$$$`.
 This position represents the unallocated portion of the portfolio, that is, cash.

-We can use the `update_positions` method to add assets to the portfolio:
+We can use the `update_positions` method to add assets to a portfolio:

 ```py
 positions = vu.update_positions(portfolio.id, {